ZenProjects/Apache-mod-chroot/README.md

 - In first problem are resolved by placing the chroot in child_init, after the mpm initialisation, in that way they don't need to place pid file, scoreboard, Lock File inside the jail.

-- And the seconds probleme are command like "DocumentRoot" and "CoreDumpDirectory" that are tested a start of the server, that make oblige to point to real directory outside the chroot and in the chroot...
+- And the seconds probleme are command like "DocumentRoot" and "CoreDumpDirectory" that are tested at start of the server, that make oblige to point to real directory outside the chroot and in the chroot...
   This proleme is resolved by faking all map to storage transparantly like mod_alias (by setting ChrootFixRoot option).
   This also fake the CoreDumpDirectory directory.